pwgbots/linny-r/README.md

 > [!IMPORTANT]
 > To diagnose a problem, always look in the CLI box where Node.js is running,
 > as informative server-side error messages will appear there.
+Scroll up to
+> the line where you typed the launch command to check for warnings and
+> messages relating to the solver.

 Then also look at the console window of your browser.
 Most browsers offer a _Web Developer Tools_ option via their application menu.